hsf-training/hsf-training-cicd/_episodes/07-adding-ci-to-your-code.md

 > {: .solution}
 {: .challenge}

-Ok, let's go ahead and update our `.gitlab-ci.yml` again, and it better be fixed or so help me...
+Ok, let's go ahead and update our `.gitlab-ci.yml` again.
+It works!

 # Building multiple versions

 Great, so we finally got it working...
 CI/CD isn't obviously powerful when you're only building one thing.
-Let's build both the version of the code we're testing and also test that the latest ROOT image (`rootproject/root:latest`) works with our code.
-Call this new job `build_skim_latest`.
+Let's build the code both with the latest ROOT image and also with a specific root version.
+Let's name the two jobs `build_skim` and `build_skim_latest`.

 > ## Adding the `build_skim_latest` job
 >